mengirena/Practice/Web Challenge003-Pricing component/README.md

-`backgace-visibility` is often used with `transform: rotateY(180deg);` and this can make the back of the element be visible or hidden.

 ### Get the first child from NodeList

 Use `firstElementChild`

-To add class to the nodeList, use `classList.add(classname)`
+To add class to the nodeList, use `classList.add(className)`.
+On the contrary, if we were to remove a classslist, use `classList.remove("className")`.

+The event type "mouseleave" is differernt from "mouseout". "mouseout" will trigger bubble effect.

+### How do we make slide button
+### How do we make fluid font size

+We can use `vh` or `vw` lenght unit.

+Reference
+<a href='https://www.freepik.com/photos/dog'>Dog photo created by freepik - www.freepik.com</a>